NAIA Terminal Guide 2025: Complete list of Airlines at the Ninoy Aquino International Airports

 Airlines in Terminal (NAIA)

-When you’re flying out of the Philippines or coming back home, it really helps to know which terminal your airline uses.
-Manila’s Ninoy Aquino International Airport (NAIA) has several terminals, and each one serves different airlines.
-If you’ve ever been dropped off at the wrong terminal, you know how stressful it can be, especially when you’re in a hurry to catch your flight.
+When you’re flying out of the Philippines or coming home, it helps to know exactly which terminal your airline uses.
+Manila’s Ninoy Aquino International Airport (NAIA) has four main terminals, each serving different local and international airlines.
+If you’ve ever been dropped off at the wrong terminal, you know how stressful that can be—especially when you’re racing to catch your flight.

 Ninoy Aquino International Airport

 NAIA (Ninoy Aquino International Airport) is the main airport that serves Metro Manila and nearby provinces.
-It is located between Pasay and Parañaque City, around 7 kilometers from Makati.
+It is located between Pasay and Parañaque City, around 6 kilometers from Makati and 9–10 kilometers from Bonifacio Global City (BGC), Taguig.

-Here are a few quick things to know about NAIA:
+Here are a few quick things to know before flying to and from NAIA:

-• Each terminal handles different airlines and routes.
+• Each terminal handles different airlines, routes, and destinations.

-• International flights usually depart from Terminal 1, Terminal 2, or Terminal 3.
+• International flights depart from Terminal 1, or Terminal 3.

-• Domestic flights usually depart from Terminal 2, Terminal 3, or Terminal 4.
+• Domestic flights operate from Terminal 2 and Terminal 3

-• Knowing your terminal early helps you avoid last-minute confusion or rushing between buildings.
+• Knowing your NAIA terminal before your trip helps you avoid last-minute confusion or rushing between buildings.

-You can also check the full list of airlines per terminal on the official NAIA website
+You can check the full list of airlines and their assigned terminals below or visit the official NAIA website for more details.

 🛫 NAIA Terminal 1 – International Airlines